 - Combine 1/3 cup of honey, 2 1/2 teaspoons of ground turmeric into a paste.
 Store this mixture in a jar for 2 weeks.

 - Into a cup of hot water, add 1 teaspoon of the mixture and mix well.

-- Now add juice of lemon and 1/2 teaspoon of black pepper.
+- Now add lemon juice and 1/2 teaspoon of black pepper.